NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ```
 That's pretty much it.
 We now have a counter of data flowing into Bosun.
-We can add more tags, for example we are including which server (via the `host` tag) it's happening on, but we could add the application pool in IIS, or the Q&A site the user's hitting, etc.
+We can add more tags--for example, we are including which server it's happening on (via the `host` tag), but we could add the application pool in IIS, or the Q&A site the user's hitting, etc.
-For more details, check out [the BosunReporter README][GH.BosunReporter], it's awesome.
+For more details, check out [the BosunReporter README][GH.BosunReporter].
+It's awesome.

 Many other systems can send metrics, and scollector [has a ton built-in](https://bosun.org/scollector/) for Redis, Windows, Linux, etc.
-Another example outside that we use for critical monitoring though is a small Go service that listens to [the real-time stream of Fastly logs](https://docs.fastly.com/guides/detailed-product-descriptions/about-fastlys-realtime-log-streaming-features).
+Another external example  that we use for critical monitoring is a small Go service that listens to [the real-time stream of Fastly logs](https://docs.fastly.com/guides/detailed-product-descriptions/about-fastlys-realtime-log-streaming-features).
-Sometimes Fastly may return a 503 because it couldn't reach us, or because...who knows.
+Sometimes Fastly may return a 503 because it couldn't reach us, or because...who knows?
 Anything between us and them could go wrong.
 Maybe it's severed sockets, or a routing issue, or a bad certificate.
 Whatever the cause, we want to alert when these requests are failing and users are feeling it.
-This small service just listens to the log stream, parses a bit of info from them, and sends aggregate metrics to Bosun.
+This small service just listens to the log stream, parses a bit of info from each entry, and sends aggregate metrics to Bosun.
 This isn't open source at the moment because...well I'm not sure we've ever mentioned it exists.
 If there's demand for such a thing, shout and we'll take a look.